Home » All Recipes » Desserts » Lemon Angel Pie

 Expert Tips

-• Chill before: Chill your bowl and egg beaters before whipping the cream to make it thicken faster.
+• Chill your bowl and egg beaters before whipping the cream to make it thicken faster.
+All I do is put these in the freezer for 5-10 minutes before using them.

-• Make it extra special: Fold a bit of lemon zest or a touch of vanilla extract into the whipped cream for a flavor boost.
+• Fold a bit of lemon zest or a touch of vanilla extract into the whipped cream for a flavor boost.

-• Serve it fresh: Meringue crusts can soften over time, so for the best texture, assemble the pie the same day you plan to serve it.
+• Meringue crusts can soften over time, so for the best texture, assemble the pie the same day you plan to serve it.

 A pie dish filled with a dessert topped with a smooth, white meringue layer, placed on a marble surface.